-The Cubs franchise has actually used its history and heritage effectively to sustain interest and loyalty during its 108-year draught — and 71-year absence from even winning a pennant.
+The Cubs franchise has actually used its history and heritage effectively to sustain interest and loyalty during its 108-year drought — and 71-year absence from even winning a pennant.
 We often point to sports franchises as effective heritage management case studies, and in our 2014 white paper we pointed to the Cubs as an especially unique case.
 Heritage management is part of a winner’s playbook, but the Cubs have defied this logic.
 You can’t miss the energy in the Windy City — or the W flags that are literally everywhere.

 The W flags first flew in Wrigley Field in the late 1930s as a way of letting passers-by know the outcome of the game.
 Today, those flags are an icon of Cubs heritage in addition to Wrigley Field’s iconic ivy wall and manual scoreboard.
 Other rituals and traditions such as P. K. Wrigley’s refusal to install lights, throwing opponents’ home-run balls back onto the field, and having guests lead the crowd in “Take Me Out to the Ball Game” helped the Cubs cultivate a heritage and culture that managed to make losing tolerable.